devanshmody/Research_Methodology_COMP-5112/README.md

 # Description of important functions present in code (Model design and evaluation):

 <p align="justify">There are many functions in the program as functional programming style is used.
-Here I am going to describe few important functions which call other functions inside the functions and generate files and results.
-Detailed description of each function and its use can be found in code.
+Here I am going to describe a few important functions which call other functions inside the functions and generate files and results.
+Detailed description of each function and its use can be found in the code file.</p>

 * Audio_features_extract() this function is used to extract audio features and generates a csv file at path "/content/drive/MyDrive/Audiofiles
   /Audio_features_All_pr.csv" which contains audio features and their respective label information.
 * Below given image shows snapshot of the csv file, the file has a total of 33954 rows × 179 columns.